verbb/field-manager/README.md

 ...and many more.
 Field Manager can handle just about any FieldType, the above are simply those that have been tested.

+## Known Issues

+* **Neo Fields** - although *cloning* of Neo fields appears to work, import and export is not currently supported. [#37](https://github.com/engram-design/FieldManager/issues/37)

+Why not help out with this functionality and send a pull request?
+[Learn how](https://help.github.com/articles/about-pull-requests/).

 ## Bugs, feature requests, support

 Found a bug?
 Have a suggestion?
 [Submit an issue](https://github.com/engram-design/FieldManager/issues)